BitcoinUnlimited/BitcoinUnlimited/doc/bu-parallel-validation.md

 ## Special Cases and possible attacks

-a) Parallel Validation when two separate chains are being mined.
+1. Parallel Validation when two separate chains are being mined.

 Occasionally and under normal conditions, two separate chains can be mined for a short while until one chain overtakes the other.
 Under this condition we could have a situation where a very large block is being validated on fork 1 which